mdibl/pipeline-prep/doc.md

 3)	Refeence.csv file mapping tool to datasets
 4)	The Index shell script to setup and index datasets

-### The Data Sources Directory

-Each data source is config file (tool.cfg) under data_sources/  - each config file contains the Mapping between datasets and the file format and

 ## Automate Pre-indexing step